 Zerg Rush: Subtle, but still.
 Germans were constantly using their numerical advantage (achieved through wide conscription and effective use of railroads) to flank any French forces they met.
-This and indirect fire of their powerful artillery.
+This and their powerful artillery.

 Bombardement d'une maison (Bombing of a house, 1897), most probably the very first film to depict it (and probably the very first war film).
 It was directed by Georges Méliès (yes, that one)

 In the alternate history The Legacy of the Glorious, this war is known as the Hohenzollerns' War, after the reigning dynasty in Prussia (although in TTL's Spain it is called King Leopold's War).
 Like it happened in Real Life, the most direct cause of the war was the Ems dispatch, but there is a difference: since Leopold of Hohenzollern-Sigmaringen was confirmed as King of Spain before the French caught wind of it, France declares war on Prussia and Spain.
 War ends even more disastrously for the French, because, apart from Alsace-Lorraine, they also lose the southern department of Rousillon and the Oranesado in north Africa to Spain, as well as paying a greater war indemnization.